C3-PRO/c3-pro-server/README.md

     app.security.publickey=public-c3pro.der

 This name must match with an existing file in the used S3 bucket.
 The public key comes from the consumer.
 See https://bitbucket.org/ipinyol/c3pro-consumer to see how to generate public-private keys.

+### Support for multiple public-private keys ###

+In this new version, public keys have associated an ID.
+This ID will be pushed along with the message in the SQS as a metadata, and will be used by the consumer to distinguish between different possible keys.
+The ID should be an UUID specified in a file stored in the S3 bucket.
+The name of the file is configurable in *configuration.propeties* and it's currently set as follows:

+    app.security.publickey.id=public-c3pro.der.uuid